Skip to content

 Water at least once a month unless rains provide adequate moisture.

 Control weeds while they are young, tender, and their roots are manageable, or before they sprout.
 Be sure to remove before they set seed.
 Remove London Rocket and other weeds in the mustard family now to prevent large populations of False Chinch bugs in April.
+Pre-emergent herbicides containing Pendimethalin or Isoxaben can be used to control prostrate Spurge and other weeds.

-Make plans for Arbor Day, the last Friday in April.
+Make plans for Arbor Day.

 Don't List . . .